bristolhackspace/SafetySheetsMachines/README.md

 Optional:
 	(pip install) pywikibot for the image uploader to the wiki

-Principle
+### Principle

 1) safety-sheets.tex

-	one entry for each machine called a MachinePage.
+	Contains one entry for each machine called a MachinePage.

 	Each MachinePage command needs 5 pairs of curly braces